-The government has confirmed that the Neonatal Care (Leave and Pay) Act 2023 will come into force on 6 April 2025, introducing a new day-one employment entitlement to neonatal care leave.
+The Neonatal Care (Leave and Pay) Act 2023 has come into force today, 6 April 2025, introducing a new day-one employment entitlement to neonatal care leave.
 Statutory neonatal care pay will be available to eligible employees who meet service and earnings criteria.

 New neonatal care rights

-Currently, in the absence of specific leave provisions, parents of newborn babies requiring neonatal care have to depend on discretionary employer support or statutory leave not designed for prolonged hospital stays, such as maternity and paternity leave.
+Previously, in the absence of specific leave provisions, parents of newborn babies requiring neonatal care had to depend on discretionary employer support or statutory leave not designed for prolonged hospital stays, such as maternity and paternity leave.

-The Neonatal Care (Leave and Pay) Act 2023, coming into force on 6 April 2025, introduces a dedicated entitlement for neonatal care leave and pay.
-The provisions apply to employed parents whose babies are admitted to neonatal care within the first 28 days of life and remain in hospital for at least 7 consecutive days.
+The Neonatal Care (Leave and Pay) Act 2023 introduces a dedicated entitlement for neonatal care leave and pay.
+The provisions apply to employed parents whose babies are born on or after 6 April 2025 and admitted to neonatal care within the first 28 days of life and remain in hospital for at least 7 consecutive days.

 Parents who meet specific criteria may also qualify for Statutory Neonatal Care Pay (NCP), which will be available to those meeting continuity of service and minimum earnings thresholds.

-NCL will be a day one right for employees, providing immediate access to leave, while NCP will require a qualifying period of service.
+NCL will be a day one right for employees, providing immediate access to leave, while NCP requires a qualifying period of service.

 Employee protections